Greg Martin (politician)

 Greg Martin (born July 31, 1963) is an American politician.
-A member of the Republican Party, he has served as the representative for the 26th district in the Tennessee House of Representatives since 2023.
+A member of the Republican Party, he has served as the representative for the 26th district in the Tennessee House of Representatives since 2022.
+He was originally appointed to the position by the Hamilton County Commission to succeed Robin Smith, who resigned from the legislature to plead guilty to wire fraud.

 Martin is a graduate of Hixson High School and Bryan College.